 Recipient of the Cultural Leadership Programme Award, a UK government-funded honor recognising excellence in leadership among dynamic and diverse leaders of the 21st century.

-Advisor and Assistant Director of the Beppu Triennial; Curator, Programme Director and Co-producer at Kashiwa Artist Residence, Japan.
+Advisor and Assistant Director of the Beppu Triennial; Curator, Programme Director and Co-Producer at Kashiwa Artist Residence, Japan.

 Lecturer in Modern and Contemporary Japanese Art at Sotheby’s Institute of Art; Guest Lecturer in Fine Art at Tokyo University of the Arts; and Visiting Professor at various comparable institutions.